labtrac/test-documentation/documentation/getting-started.md

 # Adding a Product

-To add a new Product click 'Products' in the contents bar then 'Add F2' at the top of the Labtrac screen.
+To add a new Product click **Products** in the contents bar then **Add F2** at the top of the Labtrac screen.

 This will open a new window where you must enter a Code and full product description.
-To see our recommended coding system please click 'here'
+To see our recommended coding system please click *link*

 ![Adding a Product](/test-documentation/images/ap_1.png "Adding a Product"){: .center-block}

-Once you have entered the code and description click 'Add' this will open the product details page.
+Once you have entered the code and description click **Add** this will open the product details page.

-The first thing to enter in the new window is the 'Category'.
+The first thing to enter in the new window is the **Category**.

 If you have not yet set up your categories click the dotted box next to category.
 This will open a window which you can enter categories of your choice.